The basic geometry of Witt vectors, I: The affine case: Generalized Witt vectors and -rings

 \section{Generalized Witt vectors and $\Lambda$-rings}

-The theory in this paper is developed for generalized versions of usual Witt vectors and $\Lambda$-rings, and the purpose of this section is to define them.
+The purpose of this section is to define our generalized Witt vectors and $\Lambda$-rings.
 It is largely an expansion in more concrete terms of Borger--Wieland~\cite{Borger-Wieland:PA}, or rather of the parts about Witt vectors and $\Lambda$-rings.
 The approach here will allow us to avoid much of the abstract language of operations on rings, as first introduced in Tall--Wraith~\cite{Tall-Wraith}.

-For the traditional approach to defining $\Lambda$-rings and the $p$-typical and big Witt vectors, see \S1 of chapter IX of Bourbaki~\cite{Bourbaki:CommAlg} and especially the exercises for that section.
-One can also see Witt's original paper~\cite{Witt:Vectors} on the $p$-typical Witt vectors (reprinted in~\cite{Witt:CollectedPapers}) and his unpublished notes on the big Witt vectors~\cite{Witt:CollectedPapers}, pp.\ 157--163.
+For the traditional way of defining $\Lambda$-rings and Witt vectors, see \S1 of chapter IX of Bourbaki~\cite{Bourbaki:CommAlg} and especially the exercises for that section.
+One can also see Witt's original paper~\cite{Witt:Vectors} on the $p$-typical Witt vectors (reprinted in~\cite{Witt:CollectedPapers}) and his notes on the big Witt vectors~\cite{Witt:CollectedPapers}, pp.\ 157--163.

 \emph{Supramaximal ideals.} Let us say that an ideal $\m$ of a ring $R$ is supramaximal if either \begin{enumerate} \item $R/\m$ is a finite field, $R_{\m}$ is a discrete valuation ring, and $\m$ is finitely presented as an $R$-module, or \item $\m$ is the unit ideal. \end{enumerate} By far the most important example is a maximal ideal with finite residue field in a Dedekind domain.
+(In fact, all phenomena in this paper occur already over $R=\bZ$, and this case covers the classical Witt vectors and $\lambda$-rings.)
 The reason we allow the unit ideal is only so that a supramaximal ideal remains supramaximal after any localization.

 Note that a supramaximal ideal $\m$ is invertible as an $R$-module.
 Indeed, locally at $\m$ it is the maximal ideal of a discrete valuation ring, and away from $\m$ it is the unit ideal.

 {\em General notation.} Fix a ring $R$ and a family $(\m_\pind)_{\pind\in\ptst}$ of pairwise coprime supramaximal ideals of $R$ indexed by a set $\ptst$.
 Note that because the unit ideal is coprime to itself, it can be repeated any number of times; otherwise the ideals $\m_{\pind}$ are distinct.
 For each $\pind\in\ptst$, let $q_\pind$ denote the cardinality of $R/\m_\pind$.
 We will often abusively speak of $\m_\pind$ rather than $\pind$ as being an element of $\ptst$, especially when $\m_{\pind}$ is maximal, in which case it comes from a unique $\pind\in\ptst$.